 It is sometimes necessary to reset instrument parameter values or clear the contents of curve memory.
 Both are stored in nonvolatile memory called NOVRAM, but they can be cleared individually.
-Instrument calibration is not affected.
+Instrument calibration is not affected except for Room Temperature Calibration, which should be recalibrated after parameters are set to default values or any time the thermocouple curve is changed.